Why is there no Powerball winner yet?

 Until someone wins this time, the biggest prize remains a $1.586 billion Powerball jackpot won in 2016 by three ticketholders in California, Florida and Tennessee.
 That stands just ahead of a $1.537 billion Mega Millions prize won in 2018 by a ticketholder in South Carolina.

 The $1.5 billion prize on Saturday night is for winners who take an annuity, paid annually over 29 years.
-Most winner choose cash, and for the next drawing that would be $745.9 million.
+Most winners choose cash, and for the next drawing that would be $745.9 million.

 Powerball is played in 45 states, as well as Washington, D.C., Puerto Rico and the U.S. Virgin Islands.